 Hoodoos, hoodoos, everywhere!
-Famous for its gorgeous sunsets and sunrises, pinks and reds and oranges gently soaking the sky and warm stones, Bryce Canyon provides an exciting playground, any time of the year.
-Easily accessible for families, one can park at Sunset Point; in less than 100 yards, the earth yawns open, greeting people with sights such as these.
+Famous for her gorgeous sunsets and sunrises, pinks and reds and oranges gently soaking the sky and warm stones, Bryce Canyon provides an exciting playground any time of year.
+Easily accessible for most anyone, one can park at Sunset Point; in less than 100 yards, the earth yawns open, greeting people with sights such as these.
 Or, for the more active amongst us, there is a spectacular network of trails both around the rim and through the hoodoos!

 Notorious outlaws hid here!
-Butch Cassidy and the Wild Bunch, in between riding around, causing havoc and stealing money, would evade the law in the canyons of Bryce.
-Which, while wandering, it is quite evident that the hoodoos and caves provide great cover.
+Butch Cassidy and the Wild Bunch, as a break from riding horses, causing havoc and stealing money, would evade the law in the canyons of Bryce.
+While wandering, it is quite evident that the hoodoos and caves provide great cover.

-The legend: Before the Mormons settled the area, many generations of Native Americans lived here.
-According to lore, before humans existed the Legend People.
-While lizards, birds, etc. in actuality, these creatures had the ability to shift shape into human-esque figures.
-The story thereafter is a bit unclear, but the moral: they were bad/evil.
-Therefore, they were turned into rocks–the hoodoos!
-(Hoodoo also means ‘to cast a spell.’)
+The creation legend: Before the Mormons settled the area, many generations of Native Americans lived here.
+According to lore, the Legend People were first to inhabit this stretch of earth.
+These creatures had the ability to shift shape into human-esque figures from lizards and birds.
+The story thereafter is a bit unclear, but essentially they were evil and were therefore turned into rocks–the hoodoos!
+Hoodoo also means ‘to cast a spell.’

 These rock formations are found no place else in the world…so how did the hoodoos happen?!
-Consisting of a mixture of limestone, siltstone, dolomite, and mudstone, the different rocks experience different types of erosions at different rates, thus leading to the vast variations and unique shapes.
-Rain and ice are the main perpetrators; wind does not actually do much.
+Legends aside, consisting of a mixture of limestone, siltstone, dolomite, and mudstone, the different rocks experience different types of erosions at different rates, thus leading to the vast variations and unique shapes.
+Rain and ice are the main perpetrators, whereas wind, somewhat surprisingly, is more benign.
 It rains only about 19 in. per year on the plateau, but it snows approximately 100 inches!